mahendrapaipuri/ceems/website/docs/deployments/guide.md

 Installation instructions for [Prometheus](https://prometheus.io/docs/prometheus/latest/installation/), [Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/installation/)
-and [Pyroscope](https://grafana.com/docs/pyroscope/latest/get-started/) can be found in their docs.
-CEEMS API server and CEEMS LB requires very modest system resources and hence, they can be run alongside Prometheus and Pyroscope on the same service node.
+and [Pyroscope](https://grafana.com/docs/pyroscope/latest/get-started/) can be found in their documentation.
+The CEEMS API server and CEEMS LB require very modest system resources and hence, they can be run alongside Prometheus and Pyroscope on the same service node.
-The scaling of this service node must take into account the size of cluster, number of Prometheus targets, Prometheus data retention period, _etc_.
-A good recommendation is to have at least 32 GiB of memory and 8 CPUs which should be enough to host all the necessary services.
+The scaling of this service node must take into account the size of the cluster, number of Prometheus targets, Prometheus data retention period, etc. A good recommendation is to have at least 32 GiB of memory and 8 CPUs, which should be enough to host all the necessary services.

-When it comes to the storage, Prometheus works best on local disk storage.
+When it comes to storage, Prometheus works best on local disk storage.
 Thus, depending on the required retention period, local SSD/NVMe disks with RAID to achieve fault tolerance can be a good starting point.
-There are other options like [Thanos](https://thanos.io/) and [Cortex](https://cortexmetrics.io/) to achieve long term storage and fault tolerance for Prometheus data.
+There are other options like [Thanos](https://thanos.io/) and [Cortex](https://cortexmetrics.io/) to achieve long-term storage and fault tolerance for Prometheus data.

 ## Installation Steps

-The installation steps in this section make following assumptions:
+The installation steps in this section make the following assumptions:

 - There are two sets of compute nodes: 1 Compute node without GPUs `compute-0` and 1 Compute node with NVIDIA GPUs `compute-gpu-0`.